liplum/MultiCrafterLib/docs/index.md

     ├─ icon.png
     ```

-    If you're using `ZArchiver` app, you could multi-select the each file and zip them into one.
+    If you're using `ZArchiver` app, you could multi-select the each file inside your mod folder
+    and zip them all into one.
     </details>

     ##### Step 3